cielziyun/CODEWORDs/SKO/WEEK 3/readme.md

 *A animated text / random texts, texts twist*  [link to youtube](https://www.youtube.com/watch?v=0HLIMp2rkFc&feature=emb_logo)

-Later in the class, we explored a bit about AI Dungeon, a software which can automatically generate texts and stories.
+## Later in the class, we explored a bit about AI Dungeon, a software which can automatically generate texts and stories

 <img width="700" src="https://user-images.githubusercontent.com/68975607/91943641-817e3800-ed2f-11ea-9cee-99a283d54fe7.jpg">